Italy: Record number of migrants arrive on Lampedusa | DW | 28.09.2021

 The UN said many on board were suffering from scabies, a skin affliction, suggesting they had been held in cramped quarters prior to departing Libya.

-The Interior Ministry of Italy said the migrants would be taken to a separate vessel for COVID-19 quarantine.
+Italy's Interior Ministry said the migrants would be taken to a separate vessel for COVID-19 quarantine.
 Recently, Italy began a program to vaccinate newly arrived migrants against the coronavirus.

 Mediterranean governments see the large volume of migrant arrivals by sea in 2021 as a reason to renew diplomatic focus on the EU so the 27-nation bloc can assist the frontline states.